 What Is an Employment Verification Letter?

-- when completing a rental application for a new lease
+- Completing a rental application for a new lease

-- when applying for a mortgage or another type of loan
+- Applying for a mortgage or another type of loan

-- when filling out a job application for a new job
+- Filling out a job application for a new job

 How to Write an Employment Verification Letter